atquil/java-LTS-versions-feature/java8.md

 ---There are many more please check based on utilisation-
 ```

+## Collection:

 ## Base64 Encoding/Encryption and Decoding/Decryption

 ## Parallel Sorting : Behave same, but use multithreading.
+Java Collection classes are **fail-fast**, which means if the Collection will be changed while some thread is traversing over it using iterator, the iterator.next() will throw ConcurrentModificationException.

 ## Using Nashorn, now we can execute Javascript file in Java  [Just know that there is a way]